 The Company was incorporated and registered as an exempted company with limited liability in the Cayman Islands under the Companies Law, Cap 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands on 6 September 2016.
-The Company's shares were listed on Growth Enterprise Market ("GEM") of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") by way of global offering on 20 July 2017.
-Then, the Company successfully transferred its share listing from GEM to Main Board on 5 November 2020.
+The Company's shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
 The addresses of the registered office and principal place of business of the Company are disclosed in the section headed "Corporate Information" in this annual report.